CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/diagnostic-session.md

 ![Message Bar](./media/diagnostic-session/message-bar.webp)

-### How to start Diagnostic Session when ProcessForce starts
+### How to start Diagnostic Session when CompuTec ProcessForce starts

-The Diagnostic Session can also be started automatically when ProcessForce starts, which might help in case of problems related to the installation or initial crashes.
+The Diagnostic Session can also be started automatically when CompuTec ProcessForce starts, which might help in case of problems related to the installation or initial crashes.

 Please remember to disable it if it is no longer needed.

 Please use these steps to enable it:

-1. Go to the ProcessForce.Exe file location and find ProcessForce.exe.config, and edit the file:
+1. Go to the ProcessForce.Exe file location and find CompuTec ProcessForce.exe.config, and edit the file:

     ![ProcessForce Folder](./media/diagnostic-session/processforce-folder.webp)
 2. Change StartupDiagnosticSession value to true: